Spironolactone for Hair Loss: All You Need to Know

 What is spironolactone, and how does it work

-Androgens are the male sex hormones that are primarily responsible for making the hair follicles smaller and eventually making them fall out.
-Spironolactone blocks the androgen production as well as the androgen receptors in the target tissue (e.g.hair follicle).
+Androgens are the sex hormones that are primarily responsible for making the hair follicles smaller and eventually making them fall out.
+Spironolactone blocks androgen production, as well as the binding of dihydrotestosterone (DHT) to the androgen receptors in the target tissue (e.g.hair follicle).

-For around 40 years, this anti-androgen property of spironolactone is exploited in the treatment of acne and oily skin [1].
+This anti-androgen property of spironolactone has also been used in the treatment of hormonal acne and hirsutism.

 Spironolactone formulations and effectiveness for hair loss treatment

-Spironolactone is one of the most common systemic therapies used in the US against female pattern hair loss to arrest hair loss and stimulate hair growth [2].
+Spironolactone is one of the most common systemic anti-androgen medications used to treat female pattern hair loss.

 It is available in the following formulations:

-Spironolactone is not FDA-approved for any type of hair loss but has shown pretty impressive success in the pilot studies, and approximately 90 percent of the women using it for over a year reported an arrest of hair loss.
+Spironolactone is not FDA-approved for any type of hair loss but has shown pretty impressive success in pilot studies.
+Approximately 90% of women using it for over a year reported an arrest in hair loss.

-In a study, daily spironolactone oral for 12 months in 40 women showed hair growth in around 44% of the women and control of hair-fall in another 44% of the women.
-The result was comparable to another conventional anti-androgen medication- cyproterone acetate.
+In a study, spironolactone given to 40 women for a duration of one year, showed hair growth in around 44% of the women.
+The result was comparable to another conventional anti-androgen medication called cyproterone acetate.

-Interestingly, even though it is well established that androgens play an essential role in androgenetic hair loss, none of the women in the study showed raised androgen in the blood, and they still benefited from anti-androgen therapy.
-That indicates that the results of spironolactone are not dependent on any particular parameter in blood [3].
+Interestingly, even though it is well established that androgens play an essential role in androgenetic hair loss, none of the women in the study showed raised levels of androgens in the blood.
+However, they still benefited from anti-androgen therapy.
+That indicates that the results of spironolactone are probably not dependent on any particular parameter in blood.

-In another study, 100 women received minoxidil 0.25 mg and spironolactone 25 mg and were followed prospectively for 12 months.
-Hair shedding and the balding area’s visual analysis significantly improved in the women who continued the therapy for 12 months.
-Two women discontinued the treatment due to side effects [4].
+In another study, 100 women received a combination of minoxidil 0.25 mg and spironolactone 25 mg and were followed prospectively for 12 months.
+The hair shedding and visual loss of hair on the scalp decreased significantly in the women who continued the therapy for 12 months.
+Two women discontinued the treatment due to allergic reactions.

 Dosages and duration of therapy

-The standard dose of Spironolactone is 100-200 mg a day but studies of as little as 25 mg combined with other anti-androgens (like oral minoxidil as mentioned above) have shown positive results.
+The standard dose of oral spironolactone is 100-200 mg a day, but studies with low doses as little as 25 mg combined with other anti-androgens (like oral minoxidil) have shown positive results.
 The dose should be raised slowly to control and monitor the side effects.
+Topical 1% spironolactone has to be applied twice daily.

-Initial improvement is seen after a few months, ideally in 6-8 months.
-The treating physician decides the therapy endpoint, but as long as there are no contraindications, like side effects or pregnancy, the therapy needs to be continued for at least two years.
-The best results, in multiple studies, have been seen after using spironolactone for 12 months.
+Initial improvement is seen in about 6-8 months.
+Most studies have found the best results after using spironolactone for 12 months.
+The treating physician decides the therapy endpoint, but as long as there are no contraindications like side effects or pregnancy, the therapy must be continued for at least two years.

 Spironolactone vs. finasteride in the treatment of hair loss

-There are, unfortunately, no notable head to head studies which compare spironolactone to finasteride, that would let us come up with a reliable conclusion.
+There are unfortunately no notable head-to-head studies that compare oral spironolactone to oral finasteride that would let us come up with a reliable conclusion.
+Topical spironolactone was superior to topical finasteride in one study, but it was done on a limited number of patients.

-The choice to start one particular drug or other depends on many factors like age, desire to get pregnant in the near future, and other co-existing health or skin-related concerns.
+The choice to start spironolactone or finasteride depends on factors like age, desire to get pregnant soon, and other co-existing health or skin-related concerns.

 Spironolactone in male pattern hair loss

-Even though it is effective [9], spironolactone is seldom used in the treatment of male pattern hair loss due to chances of feminizing effect like breast enlargement, as well as due to other much more effective and FDA-approved options available like finasteride or dutasteride.
+Although it is theoretically effective in males, oral spironolactone is seldom used in the treatment of male pattern hair loss.
+This is due to the chances of feminizing effects like breast enlargement.
+It can also cause loss of libido and sexual dysfunction in males, even causing a decrease in fertility and sperm count.
+There are other much more effective and FDA-approved options available like finasteride or dutasteride.

 Side effects of spironolactone in women

-Although not very pleasant to look at, the side effect profile of spironolactone is usually mild, and the drug is well tolerated in the doses usually prescribed for female pattern hair loss.
-Most common side effects include:
+The side effect profile of spironolactone is usually mild, and the drug is well tolerated in the doses usually prescribed for female pattern hair loss.
+The most common side effects include:

-• Low blood pressure- especially dizziness on rapidly standing up from lying down position.
+• Low blood pressure, especially dizziness on rapidly standing up from lying down.

-• Electrolyte (especially potassium) disturbance- A rare but potentially life-threatening complication.
-Make sure to avoid consumption of potassium-containing food items like a banana in excess amounts.
+• Electrolyte (especially potassium) disturbance – A rare but potentially life-threatening complication.
+Avoid consuming potassium-rich food items like bananas or coconuts in excess amounts.

 • Skin rashes – most commonly urticaria.
-These skin rashes resolve after stopping the therapy.
+These rashes resolve after stopping the therapy.

-Because of the side-effects mentioned above, spironolactone should not be started without consulting a physician.
-What is more, in the first few months of treatment, regular monitoring of electrolytes and blood pressure is recommended.
+Because of the side effects mentioned above, spironolactone should not be started without consulting a physician.
+Regular monitoring of electrolytes and blood pressure is recommended, especially in the first few months of treatment.

 Conclusion

-Current therapy options for women’s hormonal hair loss are limited.
-FDA-approved systemic therapy with finasteride is neither as safe nor as effective in females as in males.
+Current therapy options for female pattern hair loss are limited.
+Oral finasteride is neither as safe nor as effective in females as in males.

-The only caution that needs to be exercised is that it should be taken only under a physician’s directions and with regular monitoring.
+The only caution that needs to be exercised is that it should be taken only under a physician’s direction and with regular monitoring.

 Was this article helpful?